Skip to content

 Miss a day and you can’t go back to see what you missed.

 This sounds punitive.
 It’s actually the opposite.
-It’s liberating.
+It’s a relief.
 Because if you could always go back, you’d feel the pressure to go back.
-Every missed day would become a debt.
-The app would become another source of guilt, which is the last thing anyone needs.
+Every missed day becomes a debt.
+The app becomes another source of guilt, which is the last thing anyone needs.

 Instead, I built Lost Thoughts.
 Once a week, one missed card is resurfaced at random.
 Just one.
 You can carry it or let it go, same as any other card.

 The scarcity makes it feel like a gift.
-You didn’t earn this card.
+You didn’t earn it.
 You didn’t grind for it.
-It just... returned.
-Like a thought you’d forgotten, arriving back at exactly the right moment.
+It just returned, like a thought you’d forgotten, arriving at exactly the right moment.

 The Conversation Starter (The Feature That Makes You More Interesting at Dinner)